Jairop2409/sep10-freedom-project/blog/entry05.md

 To learn animation I used  the [aframe page ](https://aframe.io/docs/1.5.0/components/animation.html) about animation to make different  easings and animatins like translating a box or going around a certain object.

 ## Engineering Design Process
-As of right now  I am in step 4  **planning the promising solution** where I have decided how to use aframe  in my website going into step 5 **Creating a protype** in this case a website that informs people  about Music in technoilogy and using aframe to exopand on this idea
+As of right now  I am in step 4  **planning the promising solution** where I have decided how to use aframe  in my website going into step 5 **Creating a prototype** in this case a website that informs people  about Music in technology and using aframe to expand on this idea

 ## Skill
- The two skills I learned while using aframe was **Embracing failure** and **how to  learm**
+ The two skills I learned while using aframe was **Embracing failure** and **how to learn**

  #### Embracing failure
- - One way  I have used this skill is when I used the sound component and was struggling how to import a sound but as I learned more I was able to learm from this error and problem
+ - One way  I have used this skill is when I used the sound component and was struggling with how to import a sound but as I learned more I was able to learn from this error and problem

  #### How to learn
- - One way I have used this skill is when  I had to use resources and research to better understand afame and it's components
+ - One way I have used this skill is when  I had to use resources and research to better understand afame and its components

  ### Summary/My next steps
  I plan on making a website using the sound component.